PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 }
 ```

-Now let's console log our `block` and see what the response looks like.
+Now, let's console log our `block` and see what the response looks like.

 ```jsx
 console.dir(blocks, { depth: null });